vlmaksime/script.module.simpleplugin/docs/_actions/vf.rst

                   'mime': 'video/mp4'
                   }]

-A virtual folder action must return either the :class:`list` described above, or a context :class:`dict` created with :meth:`create_listing<simpleplugin.Plugin.create_listing>` static method.
+A virtual folder action must return either the :class:`list` described above, or a context object created with :meth:`create_listing<simpleplugin.Plugin.create_listing>` static method.
-This method is used to pass additional properties to Kodi.
+This method can be used to pass additional properties to Kodi.

 :meth:`create_listing<simpleplugin.Plugin.create_listing>` method takes the following parameters: